kavon/llvm-statepoint-utils/README.md

 <a name="caveat">\*</a> *almost*... we rely on the [packed attribute](https://gcc.gnu.org/onlinedocs/gcc/Common-Type-Attributes.html#Common-Type-Attributes)
  supported by popular C compilers (*i.e.,* clang and gcc).

+#### including these utils in your project

+You can generate a single `.c` and corresponding `.h` file for inclusion in your own build system.
+To do this, run `make unified`, and the output code will be placed under `build/`.

 #### a fancier implementation